deis/workflow/src/installing-workflow/experimental-native-ingress.md

 $ kubectl get ingress --namespace deis
 ```

 Depending on the order in which the Workflow components initialize, some pods may restart.
 This is common during the
 installation: if a component's dependencies are not yet available, that component will exit and Kubernetes will
 automatically restart it.

-Here, it can be seen that the controller, builder and registry all took a few loops before they were able to start:
+Here, it can be seen that the controller, builder and registry all took a few loops waiting for minio before they were able to start:

 ```
 $ kubectl --namespace=deis get pods